The Equality Act 2010

 It no longer requires schools to provide separate Disability, Gender and Race Equality Schemes.
 However it would be good practice (and evidence of compliance with the Act) for schools to have a policy statement outlining its principles showing how its policies

 and practice impact on equalities.
-A number of Children's and Young People Services from different local authorities have developed a model school policy statement
+A number of children's and young people 'sservices from different local authorities have developed a model school policy statement

 which has been published on the Insted website which is very informative and useful for schools to adapt for their own use.